 About the ANSI Incorporated by Reference (IBR) Portal

-The American National Standards Institute (ANSI) Incorporated by Reference (IBR) Portal provides a one-stop mechanism for access to standards that have been incorporated by reference in the U.S. Code of Federal Regulations (CFR).
 These standards incorporated by the U.S. government in rulemakings are offered at no cost in “read only” format and are presented for online reading.
-There are no print or download options.

 In addition to the standards available directly through the portal, several SDOs are offering free access via their own website.
 Links are provided in the Hosted by SDOs tab above.